SpaDA: A Spatial Dataflow Architecture Programming Language: SpaDA Language Design

-The kernel in Listing~\ref{alg:2d-pipelined-reduce} performs a 1D pipelined reduction across a row of processing elements (PEs), outputting the result at the west-most PE.
-This reduction is implemented in two phases: (1) data loading and (2) the pipelined reduction, followed by a final output transmission.
+The kernel in Listing~\ref{alg:1d-pipelined-reduce} performs a 1D pipelined reduction across a row of processing elements (PEs), outputting the result at the west-most PE.
+This reduction is implemented in two phases: (1) data loading and (2) the pipelined reduction, followed by the output send.